tuengominh/tuengominh.github.io/_assignments/week-01-1-principles-and-practices.md

 <img src="{{site.baseurl}}/assets/img/assignments/week-01/idea-1.png" class="img-fluid w-100"/>
 <p></p>
 <h6>Second sketch</h6>
-<p>I had a nice brainstorming session with my classmate David, and he suggested me to use only 3 segments: 1 includes all inputs, 1 includes all logics, and 1 includes all outputs.
+<p>I had a nice brainstorming session with my classmate David Prieto, and he suggested me to use only 3 segments: 1 includes all inputs, 1 includes all logics, and 1 includes all outputs.
 Each segment will have a rotating dial/knob for kids to turn independently in order to choose a symbol they like.
 This can help me to reduce the workload of making too many pieces of cubes.</p>
 <img src="{{site.baseurl}}/assets/img/assignments/week-01/idea.jpg" class="img-fluid w-100"/>
 <p>Another option is to make 3 segments as 3 (hexagon) cylinders twisted around an internal pivot (like the mechanism of a Rubik), each segment will have up to 4-6 faces, and each face will have the symbol of a single sensor/logic/actuator.
 3 segments will make up to 4-6 combinations of input/logic/output, and each combination will represent a behavior.
 So, the dragon will have a series of 4-6 behaviors made from randomly combined faces when kids twist the segments.</p>
 <p></p>